 Teaching and Learning Development Grants (each up to $20,000) are designed to promote innovation and to develop leading practice in teaching and learning, which is distinct from core business expected of a School's initial or further development of course offerings.

 All projects will need to clearly demonstrate alignment with the goals and aspirations of the University's Digital Learning Strategy (PDF 845kb - opens in new window).
-As such we would welcome applications based on the broad area of digital learning, digital assessment and online and blended learning as well as mobile or ubiquitous learning.
+Applications can be based on the broad area of digital learning, digital assessment and online and blended learning, or mobile or ubiquitous learning.

-Note that applicants will also be required to provide a short presentation to the UniSA Grants and Awards Panel and subsequently respond to questions from Panel members.
+Note that applicants may also be required to provide a short presentation to the UniSA Grants and Awards Panel and subsequently respond to questions from Panel members.

 UniSA Teaching and Learning Development Grants are awarded only to teams of applicants.
 Teams must comprise a minimum of three members of whom at least two must be either current continuing academic and/or professional staff members and/or fixed term contract academic and/or professional staff members at UniSA, whose contract extends to the end of the project period.

 Expression of interest due Fri 13 July 2018 by 5:00pm